Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-predicting-customer-loyalty.md

 <br>
 ### Data Import <a name="linreg-import"></a>

-Since we saved our modelling data as a pickle file, we import it.
-We ensure we remove the id column, and we also ensure our data is shuffled.
+Since we saved our modeling data as a pickle file, we will import it.
+We then remove the id column and shuffle our data.
 ```python

 # import required packages